 - Ginkgo Biloba – Ginkgo acts as a monoamine oxidase inhibitor (MAOI) which reduces levels of monoamine oxidase (MAO) in the brain.
 MAO breaks down dopamine.[x]
 Particularly as you get older.
 And Ginkgo is very effective in boosting cerebral circulation.
 Providing your brain the nutrients and neurotransmitters it needs during flow.

-- N-Acetyl-L-Tyrosine (NALT) – L-tyrosine is the precursor to producing dopamine in your brain.
-NALT enhances working memory, executive function, creative flow states, reduces stress, improves mood and is anti-anxiety.
-Suggested dosage of NALT for ADHD is 350- 500 mg twice per day.
+- L-Tyrosine is the precursor to producing dopamine in your brain.
+Tyrosine enhances working memory, executive function, creative flow states, reduces stress, improves mood and is anti-anxiety.
+Suggested dosage of L-Tyrosine is 350- 500 mg twice per day.

 - Mucuna Pruriens (L-Dopa) – Mucuna works as an antioxidant and heavy metal chelator, improves memory and cognition, reduces depression and boosts libido.
 L-Dopa is also the precursor to dopamine.
 Suggested dosage of Mucuna Pruriens is 250 – 500 mg per day.